cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 ## Basic Configurations

-By default, when Apache2 serves a web page, it looks for a [file titled `index.html`][mod_dir_docs] and serves that, even if it does not display that file in the URL bar.
+By default, when Apache serves a web page, it looks for a [file titled `index.html`][mod_dir_docs] and serves that, even if it does not display that file in the URL bar.
 Thus, `http://example.com/` actually resolves to `http://example.com/index.html` in such cases.
-However, if our plan is to provide for PHP, we want Apache2 to default to a file titled `index.php` instead of `index.html` file.
+However, if our plan is to provide for PHP, we want Apache to default to a file titled `index.php` instead of `index.html` file.
 In these cases, `http://example.com/` would actually resolves to `http://example.com/index.php`.

 To configure that, we need to edit the `dir.conf` file in the `/etc/apache2/mods-enabled/` directory.
 In that file there is a line that starts with `DirectoryIndex` followed by a list of files.
-The first file listed in that line is `index.html`, and then there are a series of other files that Apache2 looks for in the order listed.
+The first file listed in that line is `index.html`, and then there are a series of other files that Apache looks for in the order listed.
 Apache checks that list list and prioritizes these in order of appearance on the list.
-If any of those files exist in the document root, then Apache2 serves those before proceeding to the next.
+If any of those files exist in the document root, then Apache serves those before proceeding to the next.
 We want Apache to prioritize the `index.php` file first and `index.html` second.
 Before modifying this file, it's good practice to create a backup of the original.
 So we will use the `cp` command to create a copy with a new name, and then we will use `nano` to edit the file.